salmadel/Land-Type-Classification-using-Sentinel-2-Satellite-Images/README.md

-# Land-Type-Classification-using-Sentinel-2-Satellite-Images (GeoLens Platform)
+# 🌍 GeoLens : Land-Type Classification Using Sentinel-2 Satellite Images
 ## Project Overview
-**GeoLens** is an end-to-end AI platform designed to classify land types using Sentinel-2 satellite imagery and assist users through an AI-powered chatbot.
-The system combines **Convolutional Neural Networks (CNNs)** for image classification and **Natural Language Processing (NLP)** for real-time user interaction and support.

-By analyzing high-resolution RGB satellite images, GeoLens can distinguish between 10 distinct land cover categories such as forests, urban zones, water bodies, and crop types.

-GeoLens supports applications in environmental monitoring, urban planning, agriculture, and disaster response, making land analysis fast, interactive, and accessible.
+**GeoLens** is an AI-driven web platform that utilizes **Convolutional Neural Networks (CNNs)** to classify land cover types from high-resolution Sentinel-2 satellite images.
+The system accurately identifies one of ten predefined land types—such as forest, water bodies, residential zones, and crop fields—based on RGB imagery.

+In addition to land classification, GeoLens enhances user experience by integrating a **search agent (via SerpAPI)** that fetches real-time resources and reports related to the predicted land type.
+Furthermore, if geographic coordinates are available, the platform displays an **interactive map** showing the location of the uploaded image.

+By combining deep learning with intelligent search and geospatial visualization, GeoLens provides a powerful and accessible tool for applications in **environmental monitoring**, **urban planning**, **agriculture**, and **disaster management**.

 ## Project Objectives
-• **Environmental Monitoring:** Detect land cover changes and deforestation.
+• **Environmental Monitoring:** Detect land cover changes, deforestation, and ecosystem shifts.

-• **Urban Planning:** Track urban expansion and optimize infrastructure.
+• **Urban Planning:** Monitor urban expansion and support infrastructure optimization.

-• **Agriculture Management:** Identify crops and monitor farmland.
+• **Agriculture Management:** Identify crop types and assess farmland conditions.

-• **Disaster Response:** Assess damaged areas for better recovery planning.
+• **Disaster Response:** Evaluate affected areas to enhance recovery planning.

-• **AI Chatbot Assistance:** Provide interactive support and insights.

-• **Automation:** Enable fast and scalable land classification.
+• **Automation:** Deliver fast, scalable, and accurate land classification through deep learning.

 ## Team Members
 **1. Dr/** [Mohamed Elsayed Nassar](https://github.com/Mohamed-Nassar88)